ikoula/ansible_playbooks/minio/README.md

 ansible-playbook -i hosts minio.yml

-Url to access to your MinIO UI : http://\<ip address of your server\>
+Url to access to your MinIO UI : http://\<ip address of your server\>:9000

 License
 -------